Login

 Note

 If your login information is getting rejected, attempting to log in multiple times may lock the account as a security measure to prevent someone from guessing your password.
 If your account is locked, you may have to wait several hours or days before it can be unlocked.
-Alternatively, you can often contact the administrator or company to have the account unlocked.
+Alternatively, you can contact the administrator or company to unlock the account.

 Is it login, log in, or log-in?